jhuckaby/pixl-xml/README.md

 Notice that the PI element with its `encoding` attribute was preserved and serialized.

-To manipulate the PI nodes, access the `piNodeList` property.
+To manipulate the PI nodes, access the `piNodeList` property on your parser object.
 It is an array of strings, each one representing one raw PI node sans the surrounding angle brackets, e.g. `?xml version="1.0"?`.
-Similarly, any DTD nodes are stored in the `dtdNodeList` property (also an array).
-Feel free to change these to customize your serialized XML document.
+Similarly, any DTD nodes are stored in a `dtdNodeList` property (also an array).
+Feel free to change these to customize your serialized XML documents.

 ```js
 parser.piNodeList = [ '?xml version="1.0" encoding="UTF-8"?' ];